untitled-llc/untitled-docs/docs/esquire/avrick-movers/lambda.md

 **Function** -
   1. Connect to the **esquire-myriad-prod-cluster** in Redshift.
   2. Delete all rows where the *formatted_date* (this is inserted to the table when the [**esquire-movers**](https://us-east-2.console.aws.amazon.com/glue/home?region=us-east-2#editJob:isNewlyCreated=false;jobName=esquire-movers) Glue job runs) is the oldest.
-  3. Close the connect to the cluster.
+  3. Close the connection to the cluster.